 NEW Book!
 Marketing Artificial Intelligence: AI, Marketing and the Future of Business

-And if you’re looking for some summer reading to jumpstart your AI understanding and adoption, be sure to order your copy of Marketing Artificial Intelligence: AI, Marketing and the Future of Business by Paul Roetzer, founder & CEO, Marketing AI Institute, and Mike Kaput, chief content officer, Marketing AI Institute.
+Marketing Artificial Intelligence: AI, Marketing and the Future of Business by Paul Roetzer, founder & CEO, Marketing AI Institute, and Mike Kaput, chief content officer, Marketing AI Institute, is an essential blueprint to understanding and applying AI in your marketing and business.